Will the Yak-121 Be Better? The Name of the MC-21 Aircraft Was Deemed Terrible

 In global practice, there are no airliners with two consonants in the name

 A multitude of letters and numbers.
 And MC-21, frankly, is not the most pleasant name to the ear.
 "Baikal" and "Ladoga" sound more harmonious.
-And there won't be much in common with the MC-21, I mean in terms of concept.
+And there won't be that much in common with the MC-21, I mean in terms of concept.
 The cabin can be made the same.
-But we don't recall such names in global practice.
+But we don't recall such names in world practice.

 "Technosphere Russia"